Build and use a classification model on census data

 ML.EXPLAIN_PREDICT output

 For logistic regression models, Shapley values are used to generate feature attribution values for each feature in the model.
-ML.EXPLAIN_PREDICT outputs the top 3 feature attributions per row of the table provided because top_k_features was set to 3 in the query.
+ML.EXPLAIN_PREDICT outputs the top three feature attributions per row of the input_data view because top_k_features was set to 3 in the query.
 These attributions are sorted by the absolute value of the attribution in descending order.
-In row 1 of this example, the feature hours_per_week contributed the most to the overall prediction, but for row 2 of this example, occupation contributed the most to the overall prediction.
-For detailed explanations of the output columns of the ML.EXPLAIN_PREDICT query, see ML.EXPLAIN_PREDICT syntax documentation
+In row 1 of this example, the feature hours_per_week contributed the most to the overall prediction, but in row 2, occupation contributed the most to the overall prediction.

-To know which features are the most important to determine the income bracket in general, you can use the ML.GLOBAL_EXPLAIN function.
-In order to use ML.GLOBAL_EXPLAIN, the model must be retrained with the option ENABLE_GLOBAL_EXPLAIN=TRUE.
-Rerun the training query with this option using the following query:
+To know which features are generally the most important to determine the income bracket, you can use the ML.GLOBAL_EXPLAIN function.
+In order to use ML.GLOBAL_EXPLAIN, you must retrain the model with the ENABLE_GLOBAL_EXPLAIN option set to TRUE.

 CREATE OR REPLACE MODEL `census.census_model`